olinalumni/oac-charter/oac_bylaws.markdown

 Section I: Composition
 ----------------------
 1. This Board shall be comprised of five officer positions: President-elect, President, Past President, Treasurer and Secretary.
 This Board will be elected for the first time in the fall of 2011 at the Alumni Weekend or a similar event.
-1. Prior to the election of the first Executive Board, the OAC will select an OAC member to serve as Coordinator of the OAC for the upcoming year.
-    1. This selection will occur during the Fall OAC meeting and transition will occur directly following the meeting.
-    1. The Coordinator is responsible for organizing the OAC, serving as the alumni co-chair to the Alumni Relations Advisory Group (ARAG), delegating the other Executive Board responsibilities assigned below to the OAC membership, and acting as its spokesperson when appropriate.

 Section II: President-elect, President, and Past President
 ----------------------------------------------------------